TechEarl

 Drop to Haiku when:

 • The task is structural classification.
-"Is this a refund request, a billing question, or a feature request?" — Haiku handles this perfectly at 1/4 the cost.
+"Is this a refund request, a billing question, or a feature request?" — Haiku handles this perfectly at a third of Sonnet's cost.

 • You're extracting fields from a structured source.
 "Pull the order ID and the total from this email" — Haiku reads this fine.